NickHerrig/nickherrig.com/content/posts/kauai-hawaii-adventures.md

 ### Na Pali Coast Boat Ride

-Since Kauai is an island, there are plenty of water activities available.
 After seeing the Na Pali Coast from air, we opted for a closer look at the coast line via a boat ride and snorkling adventure.
 There are a few great companies to choose from, but we ended up hanging out with Captain J's.
 The trip started with an early sighting of a pod of more than 20 bottlenose dolphins.
-While we ventured on, we made our way up the Na Pali coastline and were greeted by impressive and incredible cave formations.
+The Captain said this was rare to see so many feeding at the same time, so we were gratful to have stumbled on them.
+While we ventured on, we made our way up west side of Kauai towards the Na Pali coastline.
+We were quickly greeted by impressive cave formations.

-{{< figure src="/images/kauai_adventures/placeholder.jpg" title="Na Pali Coast caves" >}}
+{{< figure src="/images/kauai_adventures/caves.jpeg" title="Na Pali Coast caves" >}}

+The coastline is hard to put into words without seeing it yourself.
+It's a 17 mile stretch of volcanic rocks, stunning cliffs, and lush greenery.
+It's inaccesible by road, however, can be accessed by the Kalalau trail.
+Sadly, due to weather, We weren't able to do this trail.
+The river was too high due to higher than noraml rainfall during our stay.
+The boat ride allowed us to get a different, less exhausting view.

+{{< figure src="/images/kauai_adventures/napali_boat.jpeg" title="Boat views of the Na Pali Coast" >}}

-On our way to the snorkling spot, we had the wild chance of spotting a group of humpback whales.
-The whales were showing their tail and fins, most likely in an attempt to impress the larger female of the group.
-Snorkling was also full of bright colored fish, including a red spotted octopus that Megan spotted in the water.
+On our way to the snorkling spot, we had another encounter with wildlife.
+This time, we spotted a group of humpback whales.
+The whales were showing their tails and fins, most likely in an attempt to impress the larger female of the group.
+It was a magical moment seening these large creatures.
+We finally made our way to our snorkling spot.
+Although Hawaii isn't known for coral reefs, the rock formations were filled with bright colored fish, including a red spotted octopus that Megan spotted in the water.

 ### Honorable Mentions